Accessibility Connections

 Because charts are images, you must an ALT text to it.
 For charts that have a corresponding data table, add an empty ALT tag by following the instructions in #3 above.
 If you haven't supplied alternative text elsewhere on the slide, add alternative text describing the chart to the ALT tag, as explained in #3 above.

 To make videos accessible in PowerPoint, post a link to a version of the video with captions (for instance, to a copy of the video on YouTube).
-For short videos, you can add a brief transcript in the speaker Notes pane.
+You can embed videos with captions from MediaPlus.
+Also, make sure to provide a transcript file for the video (a transcript can be generated in YouTube and MediaPlus).

 The Microsoft Accessibility Checker is very useful for finding accessibility problems with MS Office files.
 We highly recommend running the checker over your slides before publishing them.
 If issues are found, step-by-step instructions are provided for fixing them.